ncbrown1/go-playground/README.md

 With all the required tools and packages, you can run the service via `./serve`.

+Note that you should clone this repository within $GOPATH/src, or else the Go dependencies installed from Glide will not work.

 # Development

 All Go source files are located in the `app/` subdirectory.
 All front-end resources are located in the `resources/` subdirectory.
 Anything in the `public/` subdirectory is directly served from the web server off of the root (`"/"`) path.